INSTAGRAM INFLUENCER | DM REAL ESTATE

-Nearly 800 kilometres of outdoor pathways run along the Bow and Elbow rivers, connecting Fish Creek Provincial Park, Nose Creek, West Nose Creek, the Western Irrigation District Canal and the perimeter of the Glenmore Reservoir.
+Over 800 kilometres of outdoor pathways run along the Bow and Elbow rivers, connecting Fish Creek Provincial Park, Nose Creek, West Nose Creek, the Western Irrigation District Canal and the perimeter of the Glenmore Reservoir.
 Dozens of Calgary communities are linked by the pathway system.

 Much of the pathway network is kept clear of snow and ice so it can be used throughout the winter.

 Bike Calgary is a nonprofit organization that works to improve cycling conditions for Calgarians through advocacy.
 They offer Urban Cycling Skills courses for those hoping to improve their skills and confidence.